From Cited Evidence Tables to Forest Plots: Meta-Analysis with AI-Extracted Data

 funnel(model)

-Collection already enforces the structure that metafor expects — each column
+The reason it’s so simple is that Collection already enforces the structure that

-maps directly to a function parameter.
+metafor expects — each column maps directly to a function parameter.
+Your

-Step 3: Subgroup and Sensitivity Analyses
+Step 4: Subgroup and Sensitivity Analyses

 Want to see if aerobic exercise works better than yoga?
 Add one line: